-One summer day in a small Austrian village, an unmarried, 42-year old peasant woman gave birth to a baby boy.
+One summer day in a small Austrian village, an unmarried 42-year-old peasant woman gave birth to a baby boy.
 Considering that this was 1837, it was certainly a minor scandal that the child was born out of wedlock, but Maria Anna Schicklgruber was certainly not the first woman to have found herself in this predicament.
 In fact, her story would have likely been forgotten entirely had not the son she bore would have his own son, one who would bear perhaps the most infamous name in history: Adolf Hitler.

 From Alois Hiedler To Alois Hitler

 After the death of Alois’ mother in 1847, the man believed to be his father, Johann Georg Hiedler, took off.
 Alois was then left in the care of Hiedler’s brother, Johann Nepomuk Hiedler (who some historians speculate might have been his real father).
 Alois eventually went to Vienna and, to his Johann Nepomuk’s immense pride, became an official customs agent.
 Since Johann Nepomunk had no children of his own, he managed to convince local officials that Johann Georg had named Alois his heir, leaving him to carry on the family name, which the officials misspelled as “Hitler.”

 The newly-minted Alois Hitler had become locally renown for his fondness for women: he already had an illegitimate daughter of his own by the time he married a wealthy woman 14 years his senior.
 His first wife was a sickly woman and he thoughtfully hired two young, attractive maids to help around the house: Franziska Matzelsberger and his own 16-year-old cousin, Klara Polzl.